 PA Distance is thrilled to introduce the newly-formed Community Engagement team for the 2020-2021 school year.
-The Family Engagement team facilitates open communication between PA Distance families and focuses on offering support when they need it.
+The Community Engagement team facilitates open communication between PA Distance families and focuses on offering support when they need it.
 They also work to create strong ties between PA Distance and the communities across Pennsylvania in which we serve.

 Ms. Abbiati previously worked as a preschool teacher while working within a diverse community of families.
 She continued that path as she developed into administrative roles and as a family engagement manager for a local educational institution before starting at PA Distance just a few weeks ago.